ahoymarcus/nextjs-myjs-tech-blog/articles/docker-overview-2022-05-06.md

 - **Security notes**
-1. Treat access tokens like your password and keep them secret.
-Store your tokens securely (for example, in a credential manager).
+1. **Treat access tokens like your password and keep them secret.
+Store your tokens securely (for example, in a credential manager).**
-2. Access tokens are valuable for building integrations, as you can issue multiple tokens, one for each integration, and revoke them at any time.
+2. **Access tokens are valuable for building integrations, as you can issue multiple tokens, one for each integration, and revoke them at any time.**

-### Working with the Containers
+### Basic Operations with the Containers

 One basic command to use with containers is `docker run`, which deals in fact with 2 different processes, one to create the container and the other to start it.
 Thus, it could also be substited by a sequence of commands, a `docker create` and a `docker start`.
+Other related commands would be `docker stop` and `docker kill`, `docker pause`, `docker unpause`.

 Another import command is `docker ps` which allows to search and filter for running containers.
+For all the containers, even those not in execution, `docker ps -a`.
 And it also brings some information about the containers like:

 1. **Container ID**
 2. **Image**
 3. **Command**
+4. **Created**
+5. **Status**
+6. **Ports**
-4. **Names**
+7. **Names**

 And to search for some speciffic container metadata there is the `docker inspect` which returns a JSON with the 'labels' information as one of its properties: